dnldsht/apod/README.md

-# Astronomy Picture of the Day by NASA
+# Astronomy Picture of the Day

 Each day a different image or photograph of our fascinating universe is featured, along with a brief explanation written by a professional astronomer.
 That you can set as wallpaper.

-## Screenshots
 <div style="display:flex;" >
     <img src="screenshots/1.png" width="19%" >
     <img style="margin-left:10px;" src="screenshots/2.png" width="19%" >